using Small Walt in speech therapy

 Small Walt and his driver, Gus, take on a blizzard!
 All the bigger snowplows doubt that Walt has what it takes to plow the roads in the storm, but Walt is determined to prove them wrong.

 This sweet winter book can be used in speech therapy to address social/emotional issues like perseverance and self-confidence.
-It is also great for noticing character expressions and for targeting onomatopoeias as well as for repetitive text!
+It is also great for noticing character expressions and for targeting problem solving as well as for predicting!
 Discover more of the speech and language teaching concepts for using Small Walt in speech therapy below:

 Key Teaching Concepts